 Stress is a common experience to all human beings.
-As a starting point for understanding how to handle stress, it can be useful to explore what’s happening to the brain and body.
+As a starting point for understanding how to handle stress, it can be useful to explore what’s happening in the brain and body.

 Deep in the brain our limbic system houses a tiny almond shaped structure, the amygdala.
 This is essentially our fear centre and it becomes very active when we're faced with threat.